Know the building

 ACRISDOF/ACRISDeeds, mortgages, liens, satisfactions, UCC filings

-FDNY Fire IncidentsFDNYFire & emergency incident history by address (2013–present, real-time API)
+FDNY Fire IncidentsFDNYFire & emergency incident history by zip/borough (2013–present)

-Marshal EvictionsDOIExecuted eviction records by address, residential & commercial (2017–present, real-time API)
+Marshal EvictionsDOIExecuted eviction records by address, residential & commercial (2017–present)

-NYPD Crime DataNYPDComplaint records by geospatial radius, felony/misdemeanor/violation (2006–present, real-time API)
+NYPD Crime DataNYPDComplaint records by geospatial radius, felony/misdemeanor/violation (2006–present)

 1. Clone and install dependencies